ijoffe/c_intro_labs/README.md

 * Sort of Sorting (Exercise 6.4.1, Kattis problem at https://open.kattis.com/problems/sortofsorting) under filename sortofsorting.cpp
 * Stacking Cups (Task 6.6.1, Kattis problem at https://open.kattis.com/problems/cups) under filename stackingcups.cpp
 * Line Them Up (Task 6.6.2, Kattis problem at https://open.kattis.com/problems/lineup) under filename linethemup.cpp

-The following problems were skipped, and not solved:
-* I Wanna Be The Very Best (Task 6.6.3, Kattis problem at https://open.kattis.com/problems/iwannabe)
+* I Wanna Be The Very Best (Task 6.6.3, Kattis problem at https://open.kattis.com/problems/iwannabe) under filename iwannabe.cpp

 ## Technologies
 The code contained is written in C++ and designed to be compiled using C++ 11 (as demonstrated in the makefile).
 The provided makefile utilizes the G++ compiler to create object files and binary executables to run and test all of the source code in this repository.
 I created all the code using my personal virtual machine, which runs the Ubuntu distribution of the Linux operating system, through the Sublime Text text editor and the Linux terminal window.